VOL. IV - APPENDIX C

 In 1901 they were living in Eastbourne where aged 38 he was a "journeyman silk carrier".
 They had five children:

 • Reginald James Honeysett.
 Born 21 April 1898 in Eastbourne.
 Reginald was a private in the Royal Sussex Regiment during World War 1.
-He married Florence Nellie Cheesemore in 1922.
-In 1939 they were living at 45, Greys Road, Eastbourne where Reginald was a printers machine minder and a "baptist strict minister".
+He married Florence Nellie Cheesemore in 1922 in Horsham.
+In 1939 they were living at 45, Greys Road, Eastbourne where Reginald was a printers machine minder and a "Baptist strict minister".
 Florence died on 23 August 1971 and was buried in Cranbrook.
 Reginald James Honeysett of 5, Hove Park Gardens, Hove died on 14 June 1985 and was buried in Cranbrook Cemetary, Tunbridge Wells.

 • Doris Mabel Honeysett.
 Born 3 March 1900 in Eastbourne.
 In 1939 Doris was at Hill House, Hendon.
 It appears that she did not marry.
 Doris Mabel Honeysett died in September 1994 in Hove, Sussex.